Are you a business owner worried about GDPR?

 If your brain hurts like most entrepreneurs struggling to figure out what the heck this is all about, you are not alone.

-Your worries are not all in vain because this new legislation is a game-changer that will affect almost every one of us.
+Your worries are not all in vain because this recent GDPR legislation is a game-changer that affects almost every one of us.
 If not handled properly, it has very serious consequences.

 What’s This New Nightmare All About?

 I’m sure you’ve heard of this new four-letter word law called (“GDPR”) popping up all over the internet.
 This law entered into force on the 25th of May 2018 and is in full swing now.

 GDPR applies to all businesses that deal with personal data involving citizens of the European Union (EU).
 If your online business collects personal information from EU citizens, then GDPR is most probably applicable to you, even if you and your business are both based outside the EU.